vmarkk/Stopwatch/README.md

 ### Important: Only in case you don't have Cocoapods installed on your device:
 - Open Terminal on your MacOs
 - Type "**sudo gem pod install**"
-- Press enter button, wait for the process to finish
+- Press enter button and wait for the process to finish
 - Go to step 1